At this point in my travels I feel it’s safe to say Gimmelwald, Switzerland might be the greatest place I have ever stayed.

 Also factor in all the great photo opportunities and how long you’ll try to chase after sheep.

-It could be raining in Gimmelwald and sunny in Lauterbrunnen or the complete opposite.
+It could be raining in Gimmelwald while it’s sunny in Lauterbrunnen, or the opposite.

 One could start their hike in the sun and end up at the top of the Schilthorn covered in clouds.